-I’ve been working many years as a travel agent specializing in Costa Rica.
+I’ve been working for many years as a travel agent specializing in Costa Rica.
 As a result, now I pretty much know everything about this small yet unique country.
-The country is now on the forefront of World Ecotourism.
+One of those many things that I have learned is that the country is now at the forefront of World Ecotourism.

-If you ask me to find out the special places out there, I would certainly recommend some unique eco-tourism sites for the nature lovers.
+If you ask me to find the special places out there, I would certainly recommend some unique eco-tourism sites for nature lovers.
 I would also highly recommend them to every eco-tourist.

 This unique place is on the Caribbean (Atlantic) side of Costa Rica.
 I have written thoroughly about it in my extensive articles on Mawamba Lodge and the Tortuguero Canals.

 This place is situated in approximately 15 miles north of Alajuela in the Central Valley.
 Poas Volcano is inactive at the moment, however, you can cherish the beautiful view you find there.
 It is a very large and beautiful geyser which, after looking down on it, you can see a large blue-green gurgling of pool of hot steam.